Skip to main content

 General information only.
 Not legal, mortgage, insurance, or surveying advice.
 Always confirm with your own surveyor, broker, and conveyancer before making decisions.
 MyPropertyScan is operated by BiteRight Ltd.

-We use a minimal set of analytics to understand which pages help buyers and which don't.
-No advertising cookies, no third-party tracking.
-You can decline and the site works the same.
+Optional analytics help us improve buyer pages.
+No ads or third-party tracking.
+You can decline; the site works the same.
 Privacy policy.